Nicoise Salad

 • 4 to 6 drained and rinsed anchovies (optional)

-• Make the vinaigrette: In a small bowl or container, combine the olive oil, vinegar, parsley, anchovies, Dijon mustard, garlic, salt and pepper.
+• Make the vinaigrette: In a small bowl or container, combine the olive oil, vinegar, parsley, anchovies, Dijon mustard, garlic, salt, and pepper.

 • Meanwhile, bring a medium pot of salted water to a boil over high heat.
-Fill a large bowl with ice water and keep on the side.
+Fill a large bowl with ice water and keep it on the side.
 Add the potatoes and allow the water to return to a simmer, then adjust the heat and simmer the potatoes for about 7 minutes until they are close to tender, but still firm.
-Add the green beans and continue to cook both for another 3 mintues until all of the vegetables are tender.
+Add the green beans and continue to cook both for another 3 minutes, until all the vegetables are tender.
 Drain and submerge the potatoes and beans in the ice water.
-Allow the vegetables to cool in the water for a minute, then drain, dump out the ice water, and return the vegetables to the bowl.
-Drizzle white wine over top and toss.

 • Place the lettuce in a large shallow serving bowl, or divide it between 6 individual plates or shallow bowls.
-Arrange the toppings attractively over the lettuce; the potatoes, green beans, onions, tuna, hard cooked eggs, olives and red peppers.
+Arrange the toppings attractively over the lettuce; the potatoes, green beans, onions, tuna, hard-cooked eggs, olives, and red peppers.
 Distribute the capers and/or anchovies over the top of the salad.

 • Stir or shake the dressing to recombine, and drizzle over the salad.

-Nutrition Information
+Nutrition

 Recipe Rating